bat/bat/INSTALL.md

 threads are enabled, the default number of threads actually used is implementation dependent and may also depend on the current load of the CPU.
-Manual control over the number of threads is achieved entirely by openMP means such as setting the enviroment variable `OMP_NUM_THREADS` before running an executable.
+Manual control over the number of threads is achieved entirely by openMP means such as setting the environment variable `OMP_NUM_THREADS` before running an executable.

 You can compile BAT with Cuba support using option